newaetech/ChipSHOUTER/documentation/ERRATA_NAEER01.md

 <img src="images\ER01_TestingProduction.jpg">

-The problem appears more prevalent in a later date code for these specific resistors, suggesting the initial validation may have been done on what happened to be a "better" batch.
+The problem appears "more" prevalent in a later date code for these specific resistors, suggesting the initial validation may have been done on what happened to be a "better" batch.
 ChipSHOUTERs with the issue have all had resistor datecode `2027` (this will not be visible until the unit is opened and parts of the coating removed).

+So far the failure rate we have seen is low (1-2%), but before this batch we had never seen this specific failure.

 All repaired units & all new units use a part from another manufacture & product family that is fully specified at our pulse widths & power levels.
 This was the *originally specified part* from our design, which at the time was unavailable.
 We have now horded these resistors to ensure we don't need to substitute them in the future.